An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 degrees

-Examples of some maths functions being tested:
+Examples of some maths functions and constants being tested:

 +test optional descriptionassert picomputed value is 3.141592653589793expected valuepassassert abs(-3.7)computed value is 3.7expected valuepassassert asin(0.5).round(3)computed value is 0.524expected valuepassassert acos(0.5).round(3)computed value is 1.047expected valuepassassert atan(1).round(2)computed value is 0.79expected valuepassassert sin(pi/6).round(2)computed value is 0.5expected valuepassassert cos(pi/4).round(3)computed value is 0.707expected valuepassassert tan(pi/4).round(2)computed value is 1expected valuepassassert exp(2).round(3)computed value is 7.389expected valuepassassert logE(7.389).round(2)computed value is 2expected valuepassassert log10(1000)computed value is 3expected valuepassassert log2(65536)computed value is 16expected valuepassassert log2(0x10000)computed value is 16expected valuepassassert sqrt(2).round(3)computed value is 1.414expected valuepassend test